-Option Description Recover virtual machine under vCenter To restore a full virtual machine or one or more virtual disks, select this option.
+Option Description Recover virtual machine to vCenter To restore a virtual machine or one or more virtual drives to the same vCenter Server or a different one, select this option.
 Alternate Datastore Specify the destination datastore name for the virtual machine.
-For more information about this option, see Alternate Datastore .
+For more information about this option, see Alternate Datastore.
 This option is required when relocating a virtual machine.
 If you do not specify this job, the restore job fails.

-• Standalone ESXi Server setup: To relocate a virtual machine to a standalone ESXi Server, click the Restore virtual machine to standalone ESXi host tab, and configure the following options.
+Standalone ESXi Server setup: To relocate a virtual machine to a standalone ESXi Server, click the Restore virtual machine to standalone ESXi host tab, and configure the following options.